MariannBea/Use-of-Digital-Learning-Platforms-in-2020/README.md

 * Do states with higher student achievement on the 2019 NAEP reading and math assessments have more online engagement in 2020?

-* Is there a correlation between the content of a states's technology plan/curriculum and online engagement?
+* Is there a correlation between a states' technology plan/curriculum content and online engagement?

+* Which products are used most in states with higher achievement rates on the 2019 NAEP reading and math assessments?

-* Are any features of district technology development plans correlated with achievement on the 2019 NAEP at grades 4, 8?
+* Are any district technology development plan features correlated with achievement on the 2019 NAEP at grades 4, 8?

 * Are any features of a school's culture correlated with more or less use of Edtech platforms?

-* Which products are used most in states that have higher achievement rates on the 2019 NAEP reading and math assessments?

 * Which programs had the most engagement in each state?

 * Is there an increase or a decrease in online product activity during online learning?

+* What is the correlation between each demographic factor and engagement with online platforms?

+Follow-up for later:  Are high levels of engagement with any particular programs correlated with high levels of achievement on the 2021 NAEP reading and maths assessments?

+##### This project is currently a work in progress.
+The questions still to be investigated are:

+* Are any features of a school's culture correlated with more or less use of Edtech platforms?

+* Which programs had the most engagement in each state?

+* Is there an increase or a decrease in online product activity during online learning?

-* What is the correlation between each of the demographic factors and engagement with online platforms?
+* What is the correlation between each demographic factor and engagement with online platforms?

+The last three questions will be explored by looking at each state individually and then comparing the results.
+The 'california' notebook is an example of how this analysis will be done.

 ##### Methods Used